SimeonHristov99/aoc_2023/aoc_2023/day12/notes.md

 The will be several calls when all the values in the resulting string are `.`.
 An option to handle these is to compare the hex values of the current elements in the caching dictionary.

+The above was my initial idea, but it was really hard to implement it.
+Instead, we can use a recursive process to generate all possibilities and check every single one of them.
+The main difference with the above approach is that we're checking the state after generating a candidate and not building the string piece by piece.
+The steps would be as follows:

+1. If we're output of bounds, exit with 1 if the generated string is a working combination, else 0.
+2. If the current character we're sitting on is a ?, then count the possibilities when adding . and add them to the possibilities of adding #.

 ## Part 1

 ### Create a plan of attack for part 1